 While cash from deferred revenues might sit in your bank account just like cash from earned revenues, the two are not the same.
 If you don’t deliver the agreed-upon good or service, or your customer is unhappy with the end product, your deferred revenues could be at risk.
 Generally speaking, you should be more careful spending cash from deferred revenues than regular cash.

 It’s a good kind of debt

-Although deferred revenue is a liability, having lots of it on your books isn’t necessarily a bad thing.
+Although it’s a liability, having a deferred revenue balance on your books isn’t necessarily a bad thing.
 In fact, as long as you’re able to deliver the goods and services you promised them, it’s generally better to get financing from your customers in the form of deferred revenue than it is to get a line of credit from a bank.

 It’s crucial to understanding your company’s cash flows

 Collecting deferred revenue means that your company’s revenue and its cash flow will be recorded in different periods: the cash flow is recorded immediately, while revenues are recorded once the revenue is earned.
 If you collect lots of deferred revenue, low cash flow this month doesn’t necessarily mean low revenues, and vice versa.

 If your business collects lots of unearned revenue, it can be hard to read your financial statements and take stock of how your business is doing without understanding the difference between earned and unearned revenue.
 It’s also good practice to generate cash flow statements to best understand how deferred revenue affects cash going in and out of your business.

 We’re an online bookkeeping service powered by real humans.
 Bench gives you a dedicated bookkeeper supported by a team of knowledgeable small business experts.
 We’re here to take the guesswork out of running your own business—for good.
 Your bookkeeping team imports bank statements, categorizes transactions, and prepares financial statements every month.
 Get started with a free month of bookkeeping.